 Tuke Nun Sol

-Tuke Nun Sol was the next and we were informed that we would be staying on the place for a long time.
-It was quite renowned for its cave-like holes.
-Aside from the obvious, we did not see anything special on the place .
-Except from a sea snake which, for the first time throughout the trip, sparked the utterance of the possibility of death when bitten by it.
-Oh, and since the place was privately owned, we were advised to not trespass to the house just above the docking platform or we will be shot; and if we survived we will be shot again – just kidding on the shooting part.
+We stayed at Tuke Nun Sol for a long time.
+Cave-like holes adorned its limestone rocks.
+Aside from the obvious, we did not see anything special on the place.
+Except for a sea snake which, for the first time throughout the trip, sparked the utterance of the possibility of death when bitten by it.

-Shortly before noon, we were hungrily ready to be directed to our lunch.
-But it was not time for lunch yet.
+Shortly before noon, we hungrily sailed towards our lunch schedule.
+Sadly, it was not the time for lunch yet.
 We segued to Brgy.
 Camalig and bought seafood for our lunch.
-Then for the first time a dilemma came.
+Then for the first time, a dilemma came.
 Should we go back to Bobo Beach Resort and prepare lunch or should we go ‘lato’ picking?
 After realizing that we could only eat ‘lato’ for lunch and not for snacks, there was a consensus to do the picking before the lunch.

 It was a fast ride.
 The motorboat flew via the same way from our resort accommodation.
 Then it passed the resort.
 Shortly, it made a right turn.
 The ‘lato’ picking area was literally on the back of the resort we were staying.